Vietnam Festival in Yoyogi Park: Colorful Vietnamese Culture

 Bún bò Huế is a spicy beef noodle soup that originated in Hue, the ancient capital in central Vietnam.
 It features thick rice noodles (bún), a rich broth flavored with lemongrass and chili, and toppings such as beef, pork, fish cakes, and fresh herbs.
 It was a more flavorful broth than pho, and this stall’s version wasn’t spicy at all, despite how it looked.
 It was loaded with ingredients, the soup’s seasoning was just right, and I loved every spoonful.
 The meat may look red, but it’s fully cooked, so no worries!

 The black tea with lemongrass was lightly sweet, served cold, and really tasty.
 I can see myself getting addicted to it!
+It offered a different kind of herbal flavor that was distinct from simply adding lemon, which I really enjoyed.

 We grabbed some skewers and Vietnamese-style sausages.
 There’s something about eating skewers outside that makes them extra delicious.
 The red one looked spicy, but it turned out to be sweet.